 There are many suburbs in Perth that will provide generous returns with low median prices and high rental demand.
 In fact, the majority of Perth suburbs have experienced growth in both their median sale price and the average rent!
 So some of our top picks that will provide long term growth are:

-- Eglinton: This beachside suburb in Perth’s north will get it’s own train station, shopping centre, and more schools while benefiting from the future Yanchep Town Centre.
+- Eglinton: This beachside suburb in Perth’s north will get it’s own train station in 2024, shopping centre, and more schools while benefiting from the future Yanchep Town Centre.

 - South Guildford: Recent residential development has seen this suburb grow.
 It’s 5 minutes to wineries and pub in the Swan Valley, and on the other side is the Perth Airport.